GillesLeh/Heat_Transfert_Polar_Convection/README.md

 * [Effective viscosities](#Effective-viscosities)

 ## Equation of state
-Because of the mainly temperature and compositional differences the flow in the mantle is driven by local variation in density.
-The equation of state, in the form of a linearized equation (LEOS), allows calculation of the effective density times the gravitational acceleration of the system dependent on the temperature:
+Local variations in density direct the flow of matter in the mantle.
+Depending on the temperature, the effective density multiplied by the gravitational acceleration can be calculated.
+The understanding of this equation is essential in this model because it is the changes in density which are at the origin of the convection of the mantle (Turcotte et al., 2002)

 $\rho_{f}(T) = \rho_{0}(1-\alpha\Delta T + \beta\Delta P)$
 ```md